Be A Man!

 - David Foster Wallace

-And still, from boyhood onward, this arbitrary concept of masculinity looms over our heads, waiting to be fulfilled with urgency but no clear instruction.
+From boyhood onward, this arbitrary concept of masculinity looms over our heads, waiting to be fulfilled with urgency but no clear instruction.
 However, when you examine the source of what informs our masculinity, the current state of manhood makes a lot of sense.
 Author, bell hooks, describes the U.S. political system as imperialist, white-supremacist, capitalist, patriarchy.
-These aspects of our political system define traditional or patriarchal masculinity.
+These aspects of our political system define traditional/patriarchal masculinity.

 Imperialism may be displayed in masculinity by men using violence to have their family operate in the manner they desire (e.g. physically abusing children or economically abusing partner to control them).

 White-supremacy may be displayed by a man assimilating to white standards (e.g. appearance, language and values) and valuing white culture over their own.
-This looks like someone going to a job interview, considering English proper, instead of standard and wearing a suit and tie because they were they had to in order to be taken seriously in spaces where white culture is predominant.
+This looks like someone going to a job interview, considering standard English to be “proper” instead of “standard” and wearing a suit and tie because they were they had to in order to be taken seriously in spaces where white culture is predominant.

 One way capitalism is displayed in manhood is by men measuring their value based on their income.